techomax/techomax.github.io/README.md

-# TECHOMAX | Austrian Wholesaler of Elextronics
+# TECHOMAX | Austrian Wholesaler of Electronics

 This is the website of the wholesale company TECHOMAX GmbH which can be found at [techomax.at](techomax.at)